autotest/autotest-docker/index.rst

 #.
 Change to the autotest client subdirectory.

 #.
 Clone `autotest-docker`_ repository into the ``docker`` subdirectory.
-    Bassed from a `formal release`_ or the latest available.
+    Based from a `formal release`_ or the latest available.

     ::